 NURSING - RNSG 1341 - COMMON CONCEPTS OF ADULT HEALTH.
 Three hours credit.
 Basic integration of the role of the professional nurse as a provider of patient-centered care, patient safety advocate, member of health care team, and member of the profession.
 Study of the common concepts of caring for adult patients and families with medical-surgical health care needs related to body systems, emphasizing knowledge, judgment, skills, and professional values within a legal/ethical framework.
-Sixty-four classroom hours.
-Prerequisites: RNSG 1205, 1215, 1309 and 1462, BIOL 2420 Co-requisites: RNSG 1363.
-Specialty exam fee.
+Forty-eight classroom hours.
+Prerequisites: RNSG 1205, 1215, 1309 and 1262, BIOL 2420 Co-requisites: RNSG 1363.